top of page

 The Science

 There is good evidence to support the extraordinary benefits that come from naps in babies and toddlers.
-We know that naps are important for learning, memory consolidation and motor skill memory.
+We know that naps are important for learning, memory consolidation, and motor skill memory.
 In toddlers, naps are important for emotional regulation and maintaining positive social interaction.

 The regulation of sleep pressure (the homeostatic sleep drive) changes with time.
-This means that as your baby grows, not only will he or she begin to tolerate longer stretches of wakefulness, he or she will also need wider spacing between naps.
+This means that as your baby grows, not only will he or she begin to tolerate longer stretches of wakefulness, but your child will also need wider spacing between naps.
 This will allow an appropriate amount of sleep pressure to build and facilitate a longer nap.
 Many parents hear the sound bites “keep awake time to less than two hours” and “sleep begets sleep.”
 These are helpful rules to follow in the beginning of your baby’s life, but it’s also important to recognize that as your baby grows, his or her tolerance to wakefulness increases, and having longer stretches between naps is a good thing.
 Of course, you don’t want to force too much wakefulness or skip naps when your baby needs them.
-There is a delicate balance between meeting your baby’s needs and offering too much, too frequent or too little sleep.
+There is a delicate balance between meeting your baby’s needs and offering too much, too frequent, or too little sleep.
 (Check out our age-by-stage sleep chart for more helpful info.)
 At sleep transition points in your baby’s life, there are clues that will help you identify and adapt to your baby’s changing needs; you just need to know what to look for.

 Need More Help?